5 Hotel Digital Marketing Tactics to Drive More Direct Bookings

 For many hoteliers, digital marketing is an option but never a priority.
-Most are too busy running their business operations and depending too much on the OTAs to push their online sales, but it certainly brings you a significant cost to pay OTAs.
-However, the digital era is here to stay, and most hoteliers will agree that it no longer be ignored.
+Most are too busy running their business operations and depending too much on the OTAs to push their online sales, but this alone does come at a cost through high commissions.
+However, the digital era is here to stay, and most hoteliers will agree that it can no longer be ignored.

 Why is a Digital Marketing Strategy Important for Hotels?

 Research shows that 70% of online hotel bookings come from OTAs.
-That is the result from their significant investment in digital every stage of the buyer’s journey.
+That is the result of their significant investment in every stage of the buyer’s journey.
 (Take Expedia as an example when this OTA has 5,000 engineers to focus solely on digital and booking optimization).
 This affirms a big challenge for hoteliers to compete with OTA and get in front of online travelers, but the situation still can be overturned.
-Let’s start with five online customer phases of behavior.
+Let’s start with five online customer phases of behaviour.

-- Booking Stage: The guest has selected their favorite option and is ready to book.
+Booking Stage: The guest has selected their favourite option and is ready to book.

 It is important to keep these five stages of the customer’s journey at the forefront of your digital marketing strategy.
 Your digital marketing strategy should be broken down into three distinctive yet interconnected categories:

-Well taking care of this customer journey, you will be able to establish a firm relationship with travel consumers and win the direct bookings.
+By taking care of this customer journey, you will be able to establish a firm relationship with travel consumers and win direct bookings.
 This will ultimately decrease OTA dependency and lower distribution costs.

 5 Hotel Digital Marketing Tactics to Drive More Direct Bookings

-Here is a list of 5 tried and proven digital marketing and sales strategies which will organically generate the best direct results for your hotel in 2020:
+Here is a list of 5 tried and proven digital marketing and sales strategies that will organically generate the best direct results for your hotel:

 1. Pay Close Attention to Your Hotel Website and Booking Engine

-Your website is the best online representative to speak, make impression and engage with prospective guests when they search online and visit your website before making a reservation.
+Your website is the best online representative to speak to, make an impression and engage with prospective guests when they search online and visit your website before making a reservation.

 On average, guests spend 6 minutes on hotel websites.
-So make sure you impress them with bold pictures of your property, easy-to-read room descriptions and attractive promotion.
-Show them the special service features you can offer for their experience and video is a great idea to attract your guests’ interest.
+So make sure you impress them with bold pictures of your property, easy-to-read room descriptions and attractive promotions.
+Show them the special service features you can offer for their experience and videos are great ideas to attract your guests’ interest.

-Apart from a good website, an optimized booking engine is essential for conversion purpose.
-After showcasing your best services through website, the booking engine plays a role in providing your guests with a seamless booking process where room types and rates are fully displayed, which makes the booking action easy and convenient.
+Apart from a good website, an optimized booking engine is essential for conversion purposes.
+After showcasing your best services through the website, the booking engine plays a role in providing your guests with a seamless booking process where room types and rates are fully displayed, which makes the booking action easy and convenient.
 An effective booking engine should map data directly into your property management system through a channel manager.
-And take notice of the Booking Engine’s load speed as well, because this factor extremely affects the conversion rates.
+Please also take note of the Booking Engine’s load speed, because this factor can impact conversion rates.

 2. Optimize your Website and Booking Engine for Mobile

 Google research reveals that nearly 50% of mobile users are comfortable researching, planning, and booking an entire trip to a new travel destination using only their smartphone.
-Mobile devices is where guests in many markets prefer to make a purchase or booking.
+Mobile devices are what guests in many markets prefer to make a purchase or booking.

-negative brand experience on mobile are 62% less likely to purchase from that brand in the future.
+Negative brand experience on mobile is 62% less likely to purchase from that brand in the future.
 If your mobile experience is poor, you lose huge opportunities.

-There are 4 key points which should be focused when optimizing your hotel website for mobile:
+There are 4 key points which should be focused on when optimizing your hotel website for mobile:

-- Ensure your website is responsive: Your website must be compatible, and views correctly, on all devices – regardless of whether it gets visited from a mobile device, tablet or desktop site.
+Ensure your website is responsive: Your website must be compatible, easy to use and view correctly, on all devices – regardless of whether it is a mobile device, tablet or desktop site.

 3. Focus on Local SEO

-People starts seeking ideas for their travel journey with search engine where 31% of accommodation searches happens, and Google search is the most popularly used.
+People start seeking ideas for their travel journey with a search engine where 31% of accommodation searches happens, and Google search is the most popularly used.
 Google reports that “Near Me” searches have grown 150% faster than traditional, local-based searches.

-So you should ensure your hotel has a strong local SEO presence by some following tips:
+So you should ensure your hotel has a strong local SEO presence using the following tips:

-- Research and establish local keywords: You need to consider local intent.
-What would people search if looking for a local hotel?
+Research and establish local keywords: You need to consider local intent.
+What would people search for if looking for a local hotel?